 Why Is My AC Is So Loud?

 Modern ACs are engineered to operate quietly.
-You likely won’t have ever thought of the sound your AC makes, until you actually hear it making a funny noise, or being louder than you think it should be.
+You likely won’t have ever thought of the sound your AC makes until you actually hear it making a funny noise or being louder than you think it should be.
 It’s best not to ignore a significant change in the level or type of noise your AC makes, as it’s often a sign that something has changed.
-That change could be something small that could be fixed with a tune-up or could be something more serious and costly that could need major repairs or even total replacement.
-A good rule to follow is that the longer you wait to check out an issue with increased AC noise, the higher the chance of more costly repairs.
+That change could be small and fixable with a tune-up, or it could be more serious and costly, requiring major repairs or even a total replacement.
+A good rule of thumb is that the longer you wait to address an issue with increased AC noise, the higher the likelihood of more costly repairs.

 6 Reasons Why Your AC Is So Loud